SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Follow the general steps below to load an image into a private container registry (e.g.: GCR, ECR or Harbor).
 For specifics, consult the documentation of the registry you are using.

 * Prerequisite: local installation of [Podman](https://podman.io/) or [Docker](https://www.docker.com/get-started/)
-* Login to the private registry:
+* Log into the private registry:
 ```sh
 podman login <private-registry> ...
 ```